MBDS/multibody-state-estimation/README.md

         cmake ..
         # If you see no errors, go on, otherwise fix them!
-        make        # To compile the library and examples make test   # To run unit tests
+        make        # To compile the library and examples make test_legacy   # To run unit tests

-You can also build under Windows and Visual Studio.
+You should also be able to compile this project under Windows and Visual Studio.

 ## Executing
 These programs come ready to be launched, and can be found in the `bin`